Dre Campbell Farm

 1. Neem Oil Spray

-This organic treatment has a unique smell that deters a wide range of insect pests.
-It also works great as a natural whitefly home remedy.
+This organic treatment has a unique smell that deters many insect pests.
+It also works excellently as a natural whitefly home remedy.

 Neem oil will repel adult whiteflies.
 It will also smother whitefly eggs and larvae.

-Neem is also an effective fungicide.
-You can use it to treat sooty mold that thrives in the honeydew residue that whiteflies produce.
+Neem is also an effective fungicide, and you can use it to treat sooty mold that thrives in the honeydew residue that whiteflies produce.

 2. Vacuum Them